astral-sh/uv/docs/pip/environments.md

 ```

 Note this requires the requested Python version to be available on the system.
 However, if
-available, uv will download Python for you.
+unavailable, uv will download Python for you.
 See the [Python version](../concepts/python-versions.md)
 documentation for more details.

 ## Using a virtual environment